From sample preparation to setting up a standard curve, here we answer some of the most common questions relating to our assay kits.

 Q. SAMPLE PROCESSING: How do I prepare samples for measurement with the Fastin assay?

-In Vitro Studies – soluble elastin secreted into cell culture medium may be measured directly.
+A. In Vitro Studies – soluble elastin secreted into cell culture medium may be measured directly.
 Samples should be free from any particulate material.Tropoelastin is the elastin form usually found in cell-culture medium during in-vitro cell culture.

 A. In Vivo Studies – a method for the extraction of insoluble elastin from tissue & conversion to soluble α-elastin or soluble κ-elastin is given (see page 4of assay manual).
 After solubilisation the samples are assayed by the procedure described for soluble elastin.